-Former Mayor Patrick J. Morris was elected Mayor of the City of San Bernardino in February 2006.
+Former Mayor Patrick J. Morris was elected Mayor of the City of San Bernardino in February 2006 and served until 2014.
 He campaigned on a platform of aggressive crime fighting, economic revitalization, and ethical governance.
 During his time as mayor, Morris worked tirelessly to deliver on his campaign promises by:

 Working with the county, schools, state, and private sector to create one of the most comprehensive anti-crime collaborations in existence, called Operation Phoenix;

 Bringing significant and exciting new development proposals to the city's historic downtown; and

 Conducting the city's most comprehensive top-to-bottom audit to improve the efficiency and effectiveness of San Bernardino's city government.